Mornor/CarND-Traffic-Signs/README.md

 ### Overview

 This is the 2nd project of the <a href="https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013">Self Driving Car Engineer Nanodegree</a> I am taking part. <br>
 In this project, I use a deep neural networks (convolutional neural networks) to classify traffic signs.
-The trained model can decode traffic signs from natural images by using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset). <br>
+The trained model can decode traffic signs from images of the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset). <br>
 The model is then test on new images of traffic signs.

 ## Model